-Section 8.(1)1.iv of the Registration Regulation refers to applicants who have a combination of academic qualifications and practical experience that the Registrar determines is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").
+Section 8.(1)1.iv of the Registration Regulation refers to applicants who have a combination of academic qualifications and experience that the Registrar determines is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").

-The Registration Policy of the College "Combination of Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work" (Approved by Council May 26, 2003) guides the Registrar's determination.
-The academic requirement; the practical experience requirement; and the supervision requirement are described in the relevant section of the College website: a) Applicants with an Ontario Diploma Not in SSW; b) Applicants with a SSW diploma outside Ontario; and, c) Applicants with no diploma in SSW.
-Applicants applying on the basis of a combination of academic qualifications and practical experience are not limited to having obtained their academic credentials, or practical experience or supervision within Ontario or Canada.
+The Registration Policy of the College "Combination of Academic Qualifications and Experience Substantially Equivalent to a Diploma in Social Service Work" guides the Registrar's determination.
+The academic requirement; the experience requirement; and the supervision requirement are described in the relevant section of the College website: a) Applicants with an Ontario Diploma Not in SSW; b) Applicants with a SSW diploma outside Ontario; and, c) Applicants with no diploma in SSW.
+Applicants applying on the basis of a combination of academic qualifications and experience are not limited to having obtained their academic credentials, or experience or supervision within Ontario or Canada.
+The Registration Regulation does not require that an applicant complete his or her practice or supervision by a registered member of the profession.

-As above in 1a), prospective members who wish to apply for a certificate of registration based on a combination of academic qualifications and practical experience will find detailed information by way of: the College website; the application form and corresponding Registration Guide, which also includes a detailed description of the registration criteria and provides the required supporting documents; and through e-mail, telephone, fax, and in office meetings with College staff.
+As above in 1 a), prospective members who wish to apply for a certificate of registration based on a combination of academic qualifications and experience will find detailed information by way of: the College website; the application form and corresponding Registration Guide, which also includes a detailed description of the registration criteria and provides the required supporting documents; and through e-mail, telephone, fax, and in office meetings with College staff.
 College staff will fax or mail copies of the registration policy upon request.